 That experience taught me three lessons: A reservation isn’t necessarily a guarantee; when traveling abroad, use trusted vendors – especially if it sounds too good to be true; and do better due diligence by researching travel columnists and message boards for rental tips, possible pitfalls and customer complaints.

 - Book directly from a rental agency (usually cheaper online than by phone).

-- Comparison shop at websites like Priceline, Orbitz or Hotwire (although, I’ll now be wary of buying a “blind” rental where you don’t learn the carrier’s name until after you pay).
+- Comparison shop at websites like Priceline, Orbitz or Hotwire (although, I’ll now be wary of ing a “blind” rental where you don’t learn the carrier’s name until after you pay).